-This post is in partnership with Avocado Green Mattress.
+This post is in collaboration with our friends at Avocado Green Mattress.
 All thoughts and words are my own.
 Look for a special discount just for Garden Betty readers at the bottom of this post!

 In my house, and in life in general, I try to find a balance between being mindful of health, money, and the environment, but also knowing which battles I should pick so I can enjoy every day and not obsess over being “perfect.”